cn205000/IT-Portfolio/OSTicket/Installation/readme.md

 ## Step 5️⃣: OSTicket Installation

+>📌 *Why?* This step installs and launches osTicket, setting up the core helpdesk application for use and management.

 1. In the **OSTicket Installation Files**, extract the **OSTicket** zipped folder.
 2. Open **File Explorer** → **This PC → (C:) → inetpub → wwwroot**.
 3. Copy the **Upload** folder in the exetracted **OSTicket** zipped folder → Paste it into **wwwroot** → Rename it to **osTicket**.